siribirkeland/siribirkeland.github.io/_pages/talks.md

 ![Lise Huseby](/images/Lise_resized4.jpeg)

-Lise is interested in the genetic basis of plant speciation and aims to test the snowball theory for the rate of evolution of hybrid incompatibilities in *Arabidopsis lyrata*.
+Lise is a PhD candidate interested in the genomic basis of plant speciation and how it is influenced by mating system.
+She did her MSc thesis on the population genetics and ecology of the endangered plant *Drymocallis rupestris*.
+Lise is currently working at NORSKOG.

 **E-mail:** [l.g.huseby@nhm.uio.no](mailto:l.g.huseby@nhm.uio.no)